Hilltop Hoods: 2003–2007: The Calling and The Hard Road

-On 1 April 2006, the group followed with their fourth album, The Hard Road, which peaked at number one.
+On 1 April 2006, the group followed with their fourth album, The Hard Road, which peaked at No. 1.
 It was the first Australian hip hop album to do so.
 It was certified gold within a week of being released.
 Its lead single, "Clown Prince", reached the top 30 on the related ARIA Singles Chart.
-It featured guest verses from New York rapper, Omni, and British MCs, Mystro and Braintax.
+It featured guest verses from a New York rapper, Omni, and British MCs Mystro and Braintax.
 The Hilltop Hoods received the inaugural Australian Independent Record (AIR) Award for Independent Artist of the Year and Best Performing Independent Album for The Hard Road in 2006.
 The track, "The Blue Blooded", is a collaboration with Australian MCs: Funkoars, Hau from Koolism, Mortar, Vents, Drapht, Muph & Plutonic, Pegz and Robby Balboa.
 On 27 April of the same year, Hilltop Hoods performed at the Bass in the Grass music festival in Darwin alongside fellow hip hop group, The Herd.
 That same day they issued a second single, the title track from the album.
 Its video includes fellow members from the Certified Wise Crew – Cross Bred Mongrels, Terrafirma and Funkoars.

 Following the success of The Hard Road Tour in early 2006, the Hilltop Hoods began their second national tour for the year, The Stopping All Stations Tour, which visited more regional areas of Australia as well as the capital cities.
 They were supported by Koolism and Mystro.
 Late that year, Hilltop Hoods released their third single from the album, "What a Great Night".
 The video shows the group at a club with camera shots panning up and down to reveal a new location.
 It used special effects and is one of the most expensive video clips for an Australian hip hop group, mirroring the group's rise in success and popularity.
 Also late in the year the band won the J Award for best album of the year from Triple J. They performed the Homebake Festival and Falls Festival before the end of the year.
 The Hard Road received the AIR Award for Best Independent Hip Hop/Urban Release in 2007.